 Not all date nights need to be meticulously-planned extravaganzas - sometimes it’s more of a spur-of-the-moment kind of thing.
-This may be by circumstance (your boss suddenly decided to give you a Summer Friday), or by habit (you’re very, very bad at thinking ahead).
+This may be by circumstance (your boss is finally leaving the office before 8pm), or by habit (you’re very, very bad at thinking ahead).
 Either way, planning a last-minute date night that’s actually great can be a bit tricky.

 You’ve been meaning to try this Silver Lake spot, and just never seem to be able to get your sh*t together.
 Make it happen for your next date night.
-We definitely don’t advise trying to walk in - the space is pretty tiny - but if you’re willing to eat slightly early or wait till 8:30pm, day-of reservations are usually easy.
+We definitely don’t advise trying to walk in - the space is pretty tiny - but if you’re willing to eat slightly early or wait till a little later, day-of reservations are usually easy.

 OK, so you’re probably going to have to wait a bit for a table at Button Mash, the weird yet amazing arcade/restaurant that serves both Chinese food and burgers.
-But you also get to play the arcade games of your youth while you do so (which is more convenient than running around trying to catch Pokémon).
+But you also get to play the arcade games of your youth while you do so.
 When it’s time to eat, order the low-key best burger in town.
 And all of the Dan Dan noodles.

 You’re probably wondering what the best restaurant in the city is doing on this list.
 It’s here because of seven seats at the tiny bar at the back of the restaurant, which are reserved for walk-ins.
 Show up at the right time (we’d try 6:30pm or 9pm), and feel very good about yourselves as you eat your weight in foie gras.

-Esters feels like it was created specifically with last-minute dates in mind.
-There’s a cute patio area out front, lots of seats around the bar, and they don’t take reservations.
-You’ll also find more than the standard wine bar fare here - beyond the (very good) cheese and charcuterie, there are also salads, beef tartare, and an avocado toast with bacon that makes breakfast for dinner a highly acceptable date meal option.
+Esters has many elements that make it ideal for last-minute dates.
+There’s a patio area out front and lots of seats around the bar, and they don’t take reservations.
+You’ll also find more than the standard wine bar food here - beyond the (very good) cheese and charcuterie, there are also salads, beef tartare, and an avocado toast with bacon that makes breakfast for dinner a highly acceptable date meal option.

 You’ve had about a million brunches at Salt’s Cure, but you might not have stopped in for dinner.
 This is a mistake.
 The meat-centric menu shines in the evening (get the pork loin), and now that they’re in a bigger space, you can often walk in and get a spot pretty quickly.